Lecture notes on the formation and early evolution of planetary systems

 The problem has multiple solutions.
 Many stars are part of binary systems with large amounts of orbital angular momentum.
 For the single stars, magnetic flux that is approximately conserved within the collapsing gas can remove angular momentum from the system \citep[this process can be {\em too} efficient, resulting in a ``magnetic braking catastrophe" that precludes disk formation;][]{li14}.
 For our purposes, it suffices to note that the specific angular momentum of gas in molecular cloud cores would typically match the specific angular momentum of gas in Keplerian orbit around a Solar mass star at a radius of $\sim 10 - 10^2$~AU.

-The bottom line is thus simply that the observed properties of molecular cloud cores are consistent with the formation of large disks -- of the size of the Solar System and above -- around newly formed stars.
+The observed properties of molecular cloud cores are thus consistent with the formation of large disks -- of the size of the Solar System and above -- around newly formed stars.
 At least initially, those disks could be quite massive.
 One would also expect the disks to retain some net magnetic field that is a residual of the complex fields that likely threaded the molecular cloud core.